SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 2) Precise your email

-3) Choose the bioinfo.q queue
+3) Choose the short parttion

 2nd step: type  the commands you want the script to launch: